Hand Surgery, Upper Extremity, and Microvascular Surgery Fellowship

 Research

-An extensive orthopaedic research laboratory, including a hand and microvascular lab, is available to residents and fellows.
-A modern fresh cadaver laboratory fully equipped with hand surgery instruments and a microscope is available for the practice of surgical procedures and anastomosis dissections of the upper extremity.
-It allows for extensive research opportunities as well as the development of microsurgical skills.
+Residents and fellows have access to an extensive orthopaedic research laboratory, including a hand and microvascular lab.
+A modern fresh cadaver laboratory fully equipped with hand surgery instruments and a microscope is available for practicing surgical procedures and anastomosis dissections of the upper extremity.
+This laboratory allows for extensive research opportunities and the development of microsurgical skills.

-Each fellow is expected to design, to lead and to complete a research project during the fellowship year.
-Many opportunities exist throughout the year to participate in various research projects, book chapters, review articles, based on an individual fellow’s interest.
+Each fellow is expected to design, lead, and complete a research project during the fellowship year.
+Throughout the year, there are many opportunities to participate in various research projects, book chapters, and review articles based on an individual fellow’s interests.

 Rotations